Battle of Hastings 1066 – Norman Conquest of England!

-William the Conqueror was born in France the son of Robert l the Duke of Normandy who died whilst travelling back from a pilgrimage to Jerusalem, this meant that William at the tender age of 8 was to become the new Duke of Normandy.
+William the Conqueror was born in France the son of Robert l the Duke of Normandy who died while traveling back from a pilgrimage to Jerusalem, this meant that William at the tender age of 8 was to become the new Duke of Normandy.

 This image shows the formation of Norman invaders in the Battle of Hastings

-Around this time England was under invasion from several armies, King Harold’s own brother Tostig led an army against him as did the the Norwegian King Hardrada (Harold lll of Norway) and this was all happening days before the battle of Hastings.
+Around the time of the Battle of Hastings England was under invasion from several armies, King Harold’s own brother Tostig led an army against him as did the the Norwegian King Hardrada (Harold lll of Norway) and this was all happening days before the battle of Hastings.

-News reached King Harold of smaller disorganised soldiers that were fighting against these invading armies and he rushed his forces towards Stamford Bridge to confront them.
+News reached King Harold of smaller disorganized soldiers that were fighting against these invading armies and he rushed his forces towards Stamford Bridge to confront them.

 King Harold had an army of around 8-10,000 soldiers and they easily beat both armies in the battle of Stamford Bridge which took place on 20th September 1066, however William the conqueror armies were going to be a totally different proposition in the battle of Hastings.